geomatico/postgis2.0-advanced/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenido a la documentación del curso de bases de datos espaciales con PostGIS 2.0
+Bienvenido a la documentación del curso avanzado de bases de datos espaciales con PostGIS 2.0
 ====================================================================================

 Contents: